dlt-hub/dlt/docs/website/docs/general-usage/schema-contracts.md

 All contract settings apply to [arrow tables and panda frames](../dlt-ecosystem/verified-sources/arrow-pandas.md) as well.
 1. **tables** mode is the same - no matter what the data item type is.
-2. **columns** will allow new columns, raise an exception, or modify tables/frames still in the extract step to avoid rewriting parquet files.
+2. **columns** will allow new columns, raise an exception, or modify tables/frames still in the extract step to avoid rewriting Parquet files.
 3. **data_type** changes to data types in tables/frames are not allowed and will result in a data type schema clash.
 We could allow for more modes (evolving data types in Arrow tables sounds weird but ping us on Slack if you need it.)

 Here's how `dlt` deals with column modes: